infinum/wordpress-handbook/Automated testing in WordPress/Pest.md

 [Pest](https://pestphp.com/) is a testing framework that mimics the syntax of [Jest](https://jestjs.io/).

-It's a wrapper around the PHPUnit testsuite with a more fluent syntax.
+It's a wrapper around the PHPUnit test suite with a more fluent syntax.

 Installing Pest is simple: